kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_02_female_garden.md

 Chapter 3 will explain the "Baby Maker" — and reveal a secret that most married couples don't fully understand.

 Get ready to look at intimacy in a whole new way. 🍼✨

+---

+## Quiz

+Question: Are the vulva and vagina the same thing?
+Answer: No

+Question: Does the female body have three separate openings in the genital area?
+Answer: Yes

+Question: Is it normal for inner lips (labia) to look different sizes or lengths?
+Answer: Yes

+Question: Is the vagina a self-cleaning organ?
+Answer: Yes

+Question: Should you use soap inside the vagina for cleaning?
+Answer: No